-The PRM150 marine gearbox is purpose built for use with both pleasure craft and commercial boats; its twin countershaft design provides separate oil-operated multi-disc clutches (which need no adjustment) for ahead or astern drive allowing full rated power to be transmitted continuously in either direction.
+The PRM260C marine gearbox is purpose built for use in both pleasure craft and commercial boats; its twin countershaft design provides separate oil-operated multi-disc clutches (which need no adjustment) for ahead and astern drive allowing full rated power to be transmitted continuously in either direction.

-The reduction ratios offered (1.53:1.
-2.09:1 and 2.82:1) are all available for left-hand or right-hand propeller rotation in "ahead", making PRM150 particularly well suited to twin engine installations.
+A choice of 1.96:1 and 2.94:1 reduction ratios is available; each will provide left-hand or right-hand propeller rotation in "ahead", making the PRM260C particularly well suited to twin engine installations.

-The heavy duty aluminium alloy gearcase is internally ribbed for rigidity and strength and consists of two separate halves to facilitate servicing, the oil pump and hydraulic control valves being externally mounted for easy accessibility.
+The gearcase is constructed of high grade cast iron, internally ribbed for rigidity and strength, and consists of two separate halves to facilitate servicing, the oil pump and hydraulic control valves being externally mounted for easy accessibility.

 The hydraulic operating system functions on normal lubricating oil of the same viscosity as that used in the engine, avoiding the need to use automatic transmission fluid, and ensures rapid response to movements of the operating lever for good boat handling.
 The operating lever has a positive neutral detent and is suitable for use with proprietary single lever remote control operating systems.

-Robust and reliable, the hydraulic system is nevertheless provided with a mechanical lock up device for added security, so that in the unlikely event of a hydraulic failure the boat can be brought safely back to port.
-Access to this device is via the detachable manifold on the rear of the gearcase which also houses the hydraulic control valve.
+Robust and reliable, the hydraulic system is nevertheless provided with a mechanical lock-up device for added security, so that in the unlikely event of hydraulic failure the boat can be brought safely back to port.
+Access to this device is via a detachable cover located on top of the main gearcase.

-The normal operating temperature of the oil should be in the 50°C - 80°C range and should not be permitted to exceed 90°C. An oil cooler is necessary to ensure that correct operating temperatures are maintained, and the gearbox is provided with two 1/4" BSP connectors to allow it to be fitted.
-The size of the cooler depends on a number of factors including the transmission horsepower, operating speed, duty cycle, inlet water temperature and ambient temperature.
+The normal operating temperature of the oil should be in the 50°C - 80°C range and should not be permitted to exceed 90°C. An oil cooler is necessary to ensure that correct operating temperatures are maintained, and the valve block is provided with two 3/8" BSP connectors to allow it to be fitted.

-The PRM150 output shaft can be rotated continuously with the gearbox in neutral.
-It is therefore not necessary to fit a propshaft brake when running with the engine shut down, e.g. in multi-engine installations or when sailing.
+The PRM260C output shaft can be rotated continuously with the gearbox in neutral.
+It is therefore not necessary to fit a propshaft brake in such applications.

-Approximate dry weight: 21kg (46lb) excluding drive coupling, adaptor flange and oil cooler
+Approximate dry weight: 63kg (138lb) excluding adaptor, drive coupling and oil cooler.

-Oil capacity: 1.4 litres (2.5 pints) plus the amount necessary to fill the oil cooling circuit.
+Oil capacity: 1.7 litres (3.0 pints) plus the amount require to fill the cooling circuit.

-Limited to craft used exclusively for pleasure boating; operation at full engine throttle should not exceed 5% of total time, with balance of usage at 90% of full throttle engine speed, or less.
+Limited to planing hull pleasure craft; operation at full engine throttle should not exceed 5% of total time, with balance of usage at 90% of full throttle engine speed, or less.
 Maximum operation 500 hours per year.
-The selection of PRM150 according to this classification for any commercial boat, or in sport-fishing charter boats or in long range pleasure cruisers, is not approved by PRM Newage Ltd.
+The selection of PRM marine transmissions according to this classification for any commercial boat, or in sport-fishing charter boats or in long range pleasure cruisers, is not approved.